CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

 may be specified.
 Nevertheless, there are items specific to individual applications for which there is currently no specification within CGNS.
-Most commonly, these are operational instructions, such as number of sweeps, solution method, multigrid directives, and so on.
+Most commonly, these are operational instructions, such as the number of sweeps, solution method, multigrid directives, and so on.
 Owing to the miscellaneous nature of this data, there has been no attempt to codify it within a global standard.
 It is therefore expected that many applications will continue to require small